billoard123/ab-test-vodafone_ctr-analysis/README.md

-📌 A/B Testing Vodafone CTA: "Read More" vs. "Find Your SIM-Only Plan"
+A/B Test for Vodafone "Read more" vs "Find your Sim-only plan"

-🎯 Objective
-This project conducts an A/B test to evaluate whether changing Vodafone's call-to-action (CTA) button text from "Read More" to "Find Your SIM-Only Plan" leads to a statistically and practically significant improvement in the Click-Through Rate (CTR).
-The goal was to achieve at least a 10% increase in CTR, ultimately driving higher revenue through improved user engagement.

-🛠 Tech Stack & Methodology
+**Objective**
+I wanted to find out if changing Vodafone's CTA from "Read more" to "Find your Sim-only plan" would lead to a minimum of a 10% increase in the CTR to compare and contrast the two approaches and to identify the better one.
+I looked for clear statistical significance and practical evidence to make an informed final decision on implementing the change.

+**Methodology and TechStack**
-Python: Pandas, NumPy, and SciPy for data processing and analysis.
-Z-Test: Applied for statistical significance at a 5% significance level (α = 0.05) to determine if the observed CTR increase is likely driven by the CTA change, not random fluctuations.
+**Python** - Pandas, NumPy and SciPy for data processing **Hypothesis test/Z-test** -  I set the parameter alpha(α) at a 5% significance to determine if the observed CTR increase is likely to be driven by the CTA change, not by random fluctuation
-95% Confidence Interval (CI): To estimate the true range of CTR improvement, ensuring that the results are both statistically valid and practically meaningful.
+**Confidence interval (CI)** - The CI was 95%, to estimate the true range of CTR improvement, ensuring that the results are both statistically valid and practically meaningful.

 Visualizations: Seaborn & Matplotlib were used to present the results, including rejection regions and standard normal distributions, making the statistical evidence clear.
 📊 Results & Interpretation